vmeylan/oxfun-lp-vault-analysis/README.md

 ## Deployment

-The latest HTML report (from the most recent date folder in the `data` directory) is designed to be hosted on Vercel.
+The latest HTML report (from the most recent date folder in the `data` directory) is hosted on Vercel.